MKVarun/FIREMAN/README.md

 # Fireman game
-We developed a small game called fireman similiar to the popular pacman game using C.
+We developed a small game called fireman similiar to the popular pacman game using C language.

 Run as follows:

 gcc pac.c -lncurses
 # NOTE
 If ncurses.h is not installed, please install so by typing the following in your terminal (Ubuntu):